Clear definition of strategic planning avoids the common confusion with business planning, budgeting, and marketing strategies.

 The question What is strategic planning? will be answered in many ways by different people.
 Here at Simply Strategic Planning we see strategic planning as a systematic way to anticipate and respond to the challenge of change.

 The importance of strategic planning is in the small number and the long term impact of the decisions embodied in the strategic plan.
 These decisions are those required in facing up to the most important challenges facing an organization.
+It helps in coming up with a clear definition of strategic planning to understand the purpose of strategic planning.
 These strategic planning issues are characterized by the size of their possible impact on organizational performance and the time span of the impact.

 The geographic scope and impact may also set issues apart as strategic.
 Many more organizations of all types and sizes are having to consider this matter in an international context.
 Global strategic planning is a process adopted by organizations that operate internationally in order to formulate an effective global strategy.